LakshmiUmaG/openpublishing-test/openpublishing/test/abtesting/users-manual-content.md

 		> `experiment:true`
 		>`experiment_id:`,

-		`experiment_id:` is the unique id for your experiment.
+		`experiment_id` is the unique id for your experiment.
 We recommend that your experiment id be of the form &lt;youralias&gt;-&lt;experimentname&gt;-&lt;date&gt;

 3. Create Variant B Page:
 	- Create a Variant B page for the topic in the same folder using all of Page A’s original metadata.
 Add the `experiment_id` field and use the same experiment ID you created for the A variant.